-- You should tell all your doctors about all medicines you are taking or plan to take especially blood-thinning drugs such as warfarin.
+- You should tell your doctor (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take especially bloodthinning drugs such as warfarin.
 This includes over the counter, herbal or naturopathic medicines. - You should also mention your treatment when you see other health professionals.

-Use in pregnancy and when breastfeeding
+Use in pregnancy and breastfeeding

-- Hyaluronic acid has not been tested in pregnant women or women who are breastfeeding. - It is important to tell your doctor if you are or intend to become pregnant or if you are breastfeeding.
+- Hyaluronic acid has not been tested in pregnant women or women who are breastfeeding. - It is important to tell your doctor if you are, or intend to become pregnant or if you are breastfeeding. - More detailed information is available at https://rheumatology.org.au/gps/documen ts/ARAPregnancyPrescribingGuidanceup dateApr19.pdf